muratk3n/thirdwave/en/README.md

 ---

-My recommender came up with *Irrational Man*..
+My movie recommender came up with *Irrational Man*..
 Was ok..
 I liked the backdrop..
 Joachim digs these weirdo psychodramas eh?

 ---